Komalsingh-26/Railway-Ticket-Generating-Chatbot/README.md

-# 🤖 Railway Ticket Booking Chatbot
+# 🤖 Railway Ticket Generating Chatbot

 A **voice-enabled chatbot** built using Python, Tkinter GUI, and Pandas, designed to simulate a railway ticket booking assistant.
 This project allows users to interact with a bot via text input, fetch train details from a dataset, and generate printable tickets — all in a friendly, conversational UI.